Mazerinth/toki-pona-translation-for-Minecraft/STYLE GUIDE.md

 # Translation Style Guide - jan Pipi Laso

 I've been using the 120 official words, plus:
-- pre-pu monsuta, kipisi, leko and pake
+- pre-pu monsuta, kipisi, leko, pake and powe
-- post-pu soko and taki, considering usawi
+- post-pu soko and taki, possibly usawi

 Some roots have taken on niche or slightly ante meanings:
 - alasa *v* search